danielhstahl/CreditLoss/README.md

     systemicVariance
 )

-//steps in the complex plain.
+//steps in the complex plane.
 //The higher, the more accurate the algorithm, but also slower val numDiscreteU = 256